-I value this opportunity to comment on the Statement of Accounts, which demonstrates how Bassetlaw District Council has spent public money during 2016/17.
+I value this opportunity to comment on the Statement of Accounts, which demonstrates how Bassetlaw District Council has spent public money in the year ended on 31 March 2019.
 As Cabinet Member for Finance and Property, I am aware of the driving ambition of this administration to do the very best for the people of Bassetlaw despite the challenges of Government austerity measures and a shrinking budget.